PseudoDarwinist/next-ai-starter/README.md

-# A Note from Kevin
+# A Note from Chetan

-Hi!
-If you're at this repo, you've probably seen one of my AI coding videos and want to try some of those techniques yourself.
-If you have no clue what I'm talking about, here's a good video to show you my approach and how to best use this repo: https://youtu.be/gXmakVsIbF0

-You can also just use this with your own techniques, that's cool too.

-You can follow the Getting Started instructions below to start using this stack right away.
+Follow the Getting Started instructions below to start using this stack right away.
 I've found that using a checklist of tasks in the .cursor-tasks.md file is a great way to make a lot of quick and effective progress with AI Coding.
 I personally use Cursor in Composer Agent mode with Sonnet 3.7, but feel free to use your AI coding tool of choice.

 If you need to create the checklist, here are some good prompts to use to go from a high-level idea to a full checklist of stories and tasks: https://chatgpt.com/share/67be0a59-e484-800d-a078-346b2c29d727